How to invest 10,000 dollars

 - Market timing – Use the 12 month moving average on the market as a whole (a broad stock index) to determine if you should invest or not.
 Market timing does work.
 This is a statistically proven fact.
 You significantly amplify your returns.
 If you want to know how read some more of my posts, I talk about how to market time a lot.

 - Value investing – Use good quant shop data to narrow the universe of stocks. quantitative investing is will give you the edge that the pros have.
 This is the center piece for my strategy.
 You must base your initial screen on science, not day trading hype.
 This is my biggest point.
 If you do nothing else right build your foundation on picks from a quantitative model.

 My dream stock pick based on management – For example, if IKEA was a private company and I could buy the stock I would.
-I have very positive experience with the company including corresponding with the President in Sweden.
-But as with Wriggles Spearmint gum (Warren Buffet’s favorite fantasy pick) the best run company’s are often privately held, and for a reason.
+I have a very positive experience with the company including corresponding with the President in Sweden.
+But as with Wriggles Spearmint gum (Warren Buffet’s favorite fantasy pick) the best-run company’s are often privately held and for a reason.

 Stock picking tools

 Once you determine if you should even be in the market using a stock market prediction analysis with the 12 months moving average, then you need to look at quantitative picks.

 I use a lot of the tools on MSN money as they are free.
 Here is MSN’s free quantitative tool for picking winners.